Lednerb/bilberry-hugo-theme/v4/README.md

 })
 ```

-Then you only need to modify the `config.toml` file to load the local init script and the libraries.
+Then you only need to modify the `hugo.toml` file to load the local init script and the libraries.
 You can either download the files and put them in your site's `/static` directory or reference them directly using a
 CDN.
 Storing these files on your website reduces external dependencies, increases privacy, and allows you to develop your